 When grilling your sandwich, don’t have the heat too high that you burn your bread.
 It’s better to have a medium-ish heat than a higher heat.

 The prosciutto was crisped here.
 I find that it’s easier to enjoy in a sandwich that way.
-However, if you’d rather leave it as is, that’s a-ok too!
+However, if you’d rather leave it as is, that’s okay too!

 Speaking of prosciutto, another delicious option is speck (which is a smoked prosciutto).
 Alternatively, try crispy bacon.